Skip to Content

 A Basenji is considered a dumb dog breed, but they're actually just disinterested in training.

-Compare the Basenji to cats and you will have almost solved the riddle as to why they are virtually impossible to train.
+Compare the Basenji to cats and you’ll have almost solved the riddle as to why the Basenji is impossible to train.
 Like cats, a Basenji is fond of grooming itself, and like a cat, it is also inquisitive and playful.
+But like cats, they may not respond well to obedience.

 1. Afghan Hound